exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### ⚡ `ESLEventUtils.descriptors`

 Gathers descriptors from the passed object.
-Accept criteria to filter the descriptors list.
+Accepts criteria to filter the descriptors list.

 ```typescript
   ESLEventUtils.descriptors(host?: any): ESLListenerDescriptorFn[];